articulate.

 11. Pain Relief Modalities: In some cases, physiotherapists may use pain-relief modalities such as transcutaneous electrical nerve stimulation (TENS) or dry needling to help manage pain and inflammation.

-12. Preoperative and Postoperative Care: For individuals who eventually require knee replacement surgery, physiotherapy can be beneficial both before and after the surgery to optimize outcomes and facilitate recovery.
+12. Preoperative and Postoperative Care: For individuals who eventually require knee replacement surgery, physiotherapy can be beneficial both before and after the surgery to optimise outcomes and facilitate recovery.

 BOOK your inital physiotherapy appointment here